phalcon/documentation/docs/api/phalcon_session.md

 public function regenerateId( bool $deleteOldSession = true ): ManagerInterface;
 ```

-Regenerates the session id using the adapter.
+Regenerates the session id via `session_regenerate_id()` (when the
+session is active).
+The registered save handler persists the data
+under the new id.

 #### `remove()` { #sessionmanager-remove }